matijs/probablerobot.net/src/site/posts/2021-03-14-some-recent-node_env-and-devdependencies-woes.md

 title: Some recent NODE_ENV and devDependencies woes
 date: 2021-03-14T20:10:05+01:00
 description:
-  How a Dependabot pull request, a broken build, a stray NODE_ENV environment variable and devDependencies that should have been dependecies taught me things about npm.
+  How a Dependabot PR, a broken build, a stray NODE_ENV environment variable and devDependencies that should have been dependecies taught me things about npm.
 keywords:
   - NODE_ENV
   - dependencies